AbdallaRabeaMabed/responsive-form/README.md

 # responsive-form
-nothing fancy just a sample responsive form in a try to learn flexbox
+nothing fancy just a simple responsive form in a try to learn flexbox